protozis/LBM_CYMB/README.md

 With this option set to `1` the program will saved ND matrix in every iterations.
 As we mention before the disk usage will be massive, it is really not a good idea unless you are running a small test with a small number of iterations.

 ## Design and Analyze an Experiment
 Here I will show you a working example for designing and analyzing an experiments.
-Let's say, today I am curious about the behaviors of two cylinders listed alongside the flow direction, with different offsets between them as shown below:
+Let's say, today I am curious about the behaviors of two cylinders listed alongside the flow direction, with different separations between them as shown below:

 ![2cir-60](img/2cir-60.gif)

 ![exp_2c](img/exp_2c.png)

-The value we want to control is **the initial offset between two cylinders**, and all others need to stay the same.
+The value we want to control is **the initial separations between two cylinders**, and all others need to stay the same.

 ### Generate and Run a Series of Experiment Setups